FleetUp Review and Pricing

 For online help, FleetUp’s website features blog posts, user guides, reference cards, videos, whitepapers, FAQs and data sheets.

-Tip: When you’re choosing a GPS fleet tracking solution, consider how much customer support your team may need and whether the vendors you’re eyeing charge extra for dedicated assistance or have other downsides related to customer service.
+When you’re choosing a GPS fleet management solution, consider how much customer support your team may need and whether the vendors you’re eyeing charge extra for dedicated assistance or have other downsides related to customer service.

 One downside of FleetUp is that it does not offer a trial.
 While it’s nice that the company can provide a free demo, it would be better if potential customers had the opportunity to try the system themselves on one or two vehicles before committing their company to a contract, especially when the vendor isn’t upfront about pricing.